Kentucky uninsured medical care programs and free health insurance plans.

 First Steps is when the state coordinates early intervention services for young children with developmental disabilities which should lead to increased long term development.
 877-417-8377

-Your health insurance premiums can be partially paid for by the Health Coverage Tax Credit Kentucky Bridge Grant.
+Your health insurance premiums, whether it is a private plan or public option, can be partially paid for by the Health Coverage Tax Credit Kentucky Bridge Grant.
 This is an option while someone waits for the federal Health Coverage Tax Credit (HCTC), who receives monetary cash payments from the Pension Benefit Guaranty Corporation or who receives benefits under the Trade Act.
 Other conditions will apply too.
 Call 502-564-7456 for details.

 Kentucky Access is government subsidized, affordable health insurance for those individuals or families that were previously denied health insurance coverage.
 It can help people who were denied due to preexisting conditions or that have high costs.
 Main number is 866-405-6145.